aurvyn/soulite/readme.md

 ; this imports `cout` from the standard library +std-cout

+myConst :: "this is a const variable" ; only valid in global scope

-myVar' "this is an immutable variable"
+myVar :- "this is an immutable variable"

-myMutable, "this is a mutable variable"
+myMutable := "this is a mutable variable"

 mySimpleFunc |-> String
 	"this is a function with no parameters and returns a string"